muppet9010/factorio-muppet-streamer/README.md

 Notes:

 - destinationType of position expects a table of the x, y coordinates.
-This can be in any of the following valid JSON formats (array or list): `{"x": 10, "y": 5}` or `[10, 5]`.
+This can be in any of the following valid JSON formats (object or array): `{"x": 10, "y": 5}` or `[10, 5]`.
 - destinationType of enemyUnit does a search for the nearest enemy unit within the maxDistance.
 If this is a very large area (3000+) this may be slow.
 - All teleports will try 10 random locations around their targeted position within the arrivalRadius setting to try and find a valid spot.
 If there is no success they will try with a different target 5 times before giving up for the `random` and `biterNest` destinationType.
 - The reachableOnly option will give up on a valid random location for a target if it gets a failed pathfinder request.
 For biterNests this means it may not end up being the closest biter nest you are teleported to in all cases.
 This may also lead to no valid target being found in some cases, so enable with care and expectations.
 The backupTeleportSettings can provide assistance here.